 If you are not a US citizen, a domestic assault may have serious immigration consequences.
 If you have a security clearance, such a conviction may also cause issues.
 Finally, domestic assault carries with it the added stigma attached to such a charge.
 These consequences are not exhaustive and additional, unforeseen consequences may occur.

-Sometimes, a deferred finding is a poor outcome.
-First, as the law stands today, you cannot have a deferred finding expunged from your record.
+However, a deferred finding under 18.2-57.3 is not always a great outcome.
+Particularly, if you are actually innocent of the domestic assault.
+First, you cannot have a deferred finding expunged from your record.
 That means that the record of your arrest will always be maintained by law enforcement.
 Second, if you violated your conditions, you will be convicted.
 Third, a deferred finding may have collateral consequences.
 For non-US citizens, a deferred finding may affect their ability to stay in the US.

-When determining whether to accept a deferred finding, at Abrenio Law, we urge you to hire an attorney.
+When determining whether to accept a deferred finding under 18.2-57.3, at Abrenio Law, we urge you to hire an attorney.
 That way, you can receive specific advice about your case.
 It’s a big decision and, in our view, it must not be made alone.

 To understand why, you must understand the unique nature of domestic violence.
 Domestic violence is a very serious matter.
 Domestic assault charges clog the Virginia court system.
 CAs deal with these charges daily.
 Their concern is that an accused has forced the alleged victim not to seek a prosecution through threatened or actual violence.
 However, in too many cases, we see CAs choose to prosecute cases simply because they believe they can win at trial.
 Regardless of whether it’s in the best interests of the alleged victim.

 To win, often, the Commonwealth Attorney compels an alleged victim to testify by threat of contempt of court.
 Unfortunately, they compel testimony against the victim’s will.
 (For more information on the rights of alleged victims, check out our article here).